 Students in co-requisite English courses have succeeded at twice the rate of those taking traditional prerequisite English.
 In math, the success rate of students in co-requisite courses is five to six times of those in traditional remedial math.
-Dr. Tristan Denley presented findings that these benefits apply even with students whose ACT scores were as low as 13.

 Complete College America is a leading nonprofit organization addressing this issue.
 Basing its work on research by Denley and others, its directors have developed the following six pillars, or steps, for building a successful co-requisite remediation program:

 *Replace placement exams: An intake process that helps identify students’ academic and career goals, as well as their overall preparedness, is more beneficial.

 *Don’t treat some as full students and others as remedial: If they’re at your school, assume they’re motivated and ready to learn.
 Place all students in college courses from the beginning, and offer support for those who need it.